Tesla Model X Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Tesla Model X are $1,674 a year for full coverage.
-Comprehensive insurance costs around $360, collision insurance costs $696, and liability costs $460.
-Buying just liability costs as little as $510 a year, and insurance for high-risk drivers costs $3,650 or more.
-Teen drivers cost the most to insure at up to $6,190 a year.
+U.S. average insurance rates for a Tesla Model X are $1,674 a year including full coverage.
+Comprehensive insurance costs approximately $360, collision costs $696, and liability insurance costs around $460.
+A policy with just liability insurance costs as low as $510 a year, with coverage for high-risk drivers costing $3,650 or more.
+Teen drivers pay the highest rates at $6,190 a year or more.

 Average premium for full coverage: $1,674

-For an average driver, Tesla Model X insurance rates range from as low as $510 for just the minimum liability insurance to a much higher rate of $3,650 for a high-risk driver policy.
+For a driver in their 40's, Tesla Model X insurance prices go from as low as $510 for minimum levels of liability insurance to the much higher price of $3,650 for a policy for a high-risk driver.

 Use the form below to get customized rates for your location.